-Women should wait one year between giving birth and getting pregnant, says study

-Old text | Women should wait one year between giving birth and getting pregnant again.
+Women should wait one year between giving birth and getting pregnant again, according to this study.

 These risks include premature births, infant mortality, mother mortality, and smaller babies.